CPD – a different perspective on learning

 An output-based CPD framework

-Remember, CPD is not just about attending courses and webinars, albeit the attendance for the Ask ICAS and ICAS Insight webinars has exceeded our expectations and we will be continuing with a full programme throughout 2021.
-It is also not about undertaking specified hours of any particular activity (although from 1 January 2021 Ethics will need to feature in the CPD Plan for every ICAS Member).
+Remember, CPD is not just about attending courses and webinars, albeit the attendance for the Ask ICAS and ICAS Insight webinars has exceeded our expectations and we will be continuing with a full webinar programme as the months progress.
+CPD is also not about undertaking specified hours of any particular activity (although from 1 January 2021 onwards, Ethics will need to feature in the CPD Plan for every ICAS Member).

 ICAS adopts an output-based CPD framework, meaning that Members are expected to undertake relevant CPD for their role.
 There is a thought process that Members are expected to follow in order establish and plan any relevant CPD activities for the year ahead, and an obligation to reflect on what they have learned.

-When CAs reflect on 2020, I think they will be surprised at the volume of learning activities undertaken during the year which should be recorded as CPD.
+When CAs reflect on the past year, I think they will be surprised at the volume of learning activities undertaken during the year which should be recorded as CPD.